tony40508/ncku-datamining-homeworks/term-paper-report.md

 #### The report must include:
 * (a) A table of content of the report.
 * (b) The motivation of the paper.
+* (c) The techniques used or discussed in the paper.